-On the Swinton Commons Tree Disposition Plans, as stated on the "Tree Disposition Summary", 136 trees are to be removed.
-There are 786 inches of DBH (Diameter at Breast Height) for trees greater than or equal to a 50% condition rating.
-696 of those inches are for trees greater than eight (8) inch DBH and 90 inches for trees between four (4) inch and eight (8) inch DBH.
+On the Midtown Delray Tree Disposition Plans, as stated on the "Tree Disposition Summary", 105 trees are to be removed.
+There are 486 inches of DBH (Diameter at Breast Height) for trees greater than or equal to a 50% condition rating.
+There are 940 inches of DBH (Diameter at Breast Height) for trees between 26% and 49% condition rating.
 The trees being removed include older Southern Live Oak, Mahogany, Gumbo Limbo and many larger fruit trees, such as Mango, Avocado, Lychee, Starfruit and Sapodilla.
-On the "Tree Disposition Summary", it is stated that 26 trees will be relocated within the project.
-89 palms will be removed.
+On the "Tree Disposition Summary", it is stated that 35 trees will be relocated within the project.
+The relocated trees include Live Oaks, Gumbo Limbo trees, Lycence trees and Sapodillas.
+The proposal includes the removal of 62 palms.
 The palms that are being removed, include Sabal, Coconut, Royal and Christmas palms.

-On the Tree Disposition Plans, as stated on the "Tree Mitigation Summary", of the 696 inches required to be replaced for trees greater than eight (8) inch DBH, 88 inches are being provided on the Landscape Plans.
-On the "Tree Mitigation Summary", of the 90 inches required to be replaced for trees between four (4) and eight (8) inch DBH, none are being provided for on the Landscape Plans.
-Also on the "Tree Mitigation Summary", it is stated that the 89 palms being removed will be replaced with 130 palms on the Landscape Plans.
-As stated on the "Tree Mitigation Summary", the remainder of the DBH will be replaced by a payment into the City of Delray Beach Trust Fund.
+On the Tree Disposition Plans, as stated on the "Tree Mitigation Summary", of the 1,426 inches required to be replaced for trees greater than eight inch DBH, 405 inches are being provided on the Landscape Plans.
+On the "Tree Mitigation Summary", of the 90 inches required to be replaced for trees between four and eight inch DBH, none are being provided for on the Landscape Plans.
+Also on the "Tree Mitigation Summary", it is stated that the 62 palms being removed will be replaced with 124 palms on the Landscape Plans.
+As stated on the "Tree Mitigation Summary", the remainder of the DBH will be replaced by a payment of \$139,800 into the City of Delray Beach Trust Fund.
 The site planning of the buildings and hardscape areas, was conducted with an attempt to preserve some of the larger "historical" Banyan trees, that are located on the Swinton Commons properties.

-On the Landscape Plans, the "Plant Schedule" includes Trees: Gumbo Limbo, Silver Buttonwood, Sea Grape, Natchez Crape Myrtle and Southern Live Oaks; Palm Trees: Christmas Palms, Paurotis Palms, Green Malayan Coconut Palms, Medjool Date Palms, Florida Thatch Palms, Florida Royal Palms, Montgomery Palms and Foxtail Palms; Shrubs: Raspberry and Gazpacho Bromeliads, Seabreeze Bamboo, Gold dust Croton, Auntie Lou Ti Plants, Small Leaf Clusia, Red-Tip Cocoplum, 'Queen Emma' Crinum Lily, Spanish Stopper, Green Island Ficus, Firebush, Myers Foxtail Ferns, Pink Muhly Grass, Burle Marx Philodendron and Dwarf Fakahatchee Grass; Ground Covers: Blueberry Flax Lily, Beach Sunflower, Dwarf Yaupon, Emerald Goddess Liriope, White Pentas and Asiatic Jasmine.
+On the Landscape Plans, the "Plant Schedule" includes Trees: Gumbo Limbo, Silver Buttonwood, Sea Grape, Natchez Crape Myrtle, Guiana Chestnut, Bay Rum, Mast tree, Pigeon Plum, Vera Wood, Japanese Fern tree, Spanish Stopper, and Southern Live Oaks; Palm Trees: Christmas Palms, Satakentia Palms, Green Malayan Coconut Palms, Mediool Date Palms, Florida Thatch Palms, Florida Royal Palms, Montgomery Palms and Foxtail Palms; Shrubs: Raspberry and Fireball Bromeliads, Seabreeze Bamboo, Gold dust Croton, Auntie Lou Ti Plants, Small Leaf Clusia, Red-Tip Cocoplum, 'Queen Emma' Crinum Lily, Spanish Stopper, Green Island Ficus, Firebush, Myers Foxtail Ferns, Pink Muhly Grass, Burle Marx Philodendron, Slit Leaf Philodendron, Rojo Congo Philodendrum, Xanadu Philodendren, Wild Coffee, Lobster Claw Heliconia, Variegated Shellginger, and Dwarf Fakahatchee Grass; Ground Covers: Blueberry Flax Lily, Kawaii Pink Madagascar Periwinkle, Dwarf Yaupon, Emerald Goddess Liriope, White Pentas and ground covers.
 The street trees along Swinton Avenue, S.W.
 1st Avenue and S.E.
 1st Avenue are indicated to be Southern Live Oaks.
 The street trees along Atlantic Avenue, S.E.
 1st Street, between S.E.
 1st Avenue and Swinton Avenue are indicated to be Royal Palms.
 The street trees along S.E.
 1st Street, between Swinton Avenue and S.W.
 1st Avenue, are indicated to be Natchez Crape Myrtles.